Laptop-Salad/WebBuilder/README.md

 # WebEditor
-A drag and drop website builder build with vanilla html, css and js.
+A  website builder build with html, css and js.